vyastreb/sem2surface/doc/SEM2surface_Documentation.md

 3. A Singular Value Decomposition (SVD) of the correlation matrix is performed: $C_{ij} = \sum_{k=1}^N U_{ik}S_kV_{jk}$.

-4. The first three columns of the matrix $U$ are used to construct the intensity image and x and y components of the gradient (along unknown principal directions) as follows (see [@fig:decomposition]):
+4. The first three columns of the matrix $U$ are used to construct the intensity image and two components of the gradient (along unknown principal directions) as follows (see [@fig:decomposition]):

     + Intensity: $A = \sum_i U_{i1} I_i$.
     + Gradient 1: $G_1 = \sum_i  U_{i2} I_i / A$